ruthnaebeck/team-trello-report/README.md

 Used to track Trello cards in a Google Sheet

 - Rename `secrets.py.example` to `secrets.py` and fill in the relevant info
+- Rename `trello.py.example` to `trello.py` and update object if needed

 ## Google Sheets Python API
 NOTE - You may need to use your personal gmail account for these steps